tjd1234/cmpt383summer2022/docs/languages/prolog/prolog_combinatorial.md

 inefficient: if Prolog did smarter backtracking, or used heuristics specific to map coloring, it could run much quicker.

 ## Concluding Thoughts

-The example shown here suggest Prolog is a good way to *represent* many combinatorial problems, but not necessarily a good way to solve them.
-Relying solely on Prolog's backtracking is too slow for all but the smallest examples.
+The example shown here suggest Prolog is a good way to *represent* many combinatorial problems, but not necessarily an efficient way to *solve* them.
+Relying solely on Prolog's depth-first backtracking is too slow for all but the smallest examples.

 To make faster solvers, you typically need to add lots of problem-specific knowledge, and use data structures and algorithms tuned to the problem.
 That's usually easier to do in other languages than in Prolog.

-You can think of the trade-off like this: do you a general-purpose but slow problem solver that is relatively quick and easy to create, or do you want a problem-specific solver that is more efficient, but requires much more time and effort to create?
+You can think of the trade-off like this: do you want a problem solver that can solve lots of different problems *slowly*, or a single problem quickly?